PANKAJ7577/Gradient-Descent-Understanding/readme.md

 ## Slope(m) VS epochs plot

-Intially the slope is increasing with iterations
+Intially the slope value is increasing with iterations

-After some iterations the change in slope is almost negligible( when algorithm is close to converge)
+After some iterations the change in slope is almost negligible( when the cost function value is close to minima)

 ![5) m vs epochs](https://user-images.githubusercontent.com/37456341/158860269-978b3988-bf44-4960-904f-5b283c130c8d.gif)